sfeltner-godaddy/rr-streamlining/README.md

       AwsPriv613 --> AwsSec000

       %% Security
-      AwsSec000{"NEED GATING QUESTION - Do you have any Security Concerns?"}
+      AwsSec000{"I NEED GATING QUESTION - Do you have any Security Concerns?"}
       AwsSec000 -->|Yes| AwsSec700
       AwsSec000 ---->|No| AwsML000
       AwsSec700{"What is your authentication model for accessing your database?"}